ghetzel/go-webfriend/README.md

     &ldquo;Your friendly friend in modern web automation and testing.&rdquo;
 </p>

+## ALPHA ALERT

+This software is under _heavy_ development and should not be considered production-ready.
+Much of it works, but much is still yet to be implemented.
+It is a ground-up rewrite of my [Python version](https://github.com/ghetzel/webfriend) of this project.
+Documentation and examples are missing and incomplete at this time, but I am working on it as I am able.

+I welcome polite feedback, comments, and suggestions.

 ## Overview

 Webfriend is a Golang library and command-line utility that integrates with the [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/) to control a Google Chrome or Chromium browser instance.
 There is also a purpose-built scripting language (called [Friendscript](docs/intro.md)) that is designed to be an easy-to-learn environment for writing simple or complex browser automation scripts.